No. 2 Squadron RAAF: 21st century

 In June 2025, the Australian Government announced that at the request of NATO and Poland, a Wedgetail aircraft will deploy to Europe in August.
 Under Operation Kudu, the deployment will support the NATO military aid to Ukraine mission by helping to protect a vital international gateway for humanitarian and military assistance, provide airborne radar coverage of the airspace on NATO's eastern flank, and Electronic Warfare intelligence gathering to support the defence of Ukraine.
 Up to 100 ADF personnel will deploy alongside the aircraft.
 Arriving on 30 July at Łask Air Base in Poland, the aircraft deployment is expected to conclude by November 2025.

 Australia was the lead customer for the Wedgetail aircraft, which has since been purchased by several other countries.
 As of 2023, between 20 and 25 RAF personnel were serving with No. 2 Squadron ahead of the aircraft entering service in the UK.
 In June 2024, it was reported that 70 American personnel were embedded with No. 2 Squadron until the end of the year to help prepare for the aircraft to enter service with the USAF.

+In September 2023 No. 2 Squadron was transferred from No. 42 Wing to No. 41 Wing upon the former's disbandment.

+In March 2026, 75 personnel were deployed along with an E-7A Wedgetail to the United Arab Emirates in helping them defend themselves as part of Australia's involvement in the 2026 Iran war.